10 Best Whey Protein Supplements Reviewed

-Almost every review of ISO 100 talks about how great the different flavors taste, even the people who note a slight chemical aftertaste.
+Almost every review of ISO 100 talks about how great the different flavors taste, even the people who note a slightly chemical aftertaste.
 It comes in three flavors: Chocolate Coconut, Birthday Cake, and Gourmet Chocolate, with Gourmet Chocolate receiving the best reviews.

 The general consensus of the texture is that it is smooth, although there are very occasional reports of clumping.

 At a little over $14 per pound, ISO 100 is on the higher end, but consider the fact that in a 31g serving it contains 25 grams of pure protein (81%), as well as a higher level of amino acids than most (5.5g).
-For a lactose/gluten free product this is actually a very reasonable price.
+For a lactose/gluten free Whey protein this is actually a very reasonable price.

 2. MusclePharm Combat

 A great-tasting supplement

 Coming in at second place is MusclePharm's Combat Whey protein, a low fat, low-calorie supplement that still offers 25g of protein per serving.
 While it may struggle in its mixability, the low price point and great taste make MusclePharm's Whey protein something to consider.Read more